 Settings reduce data footprint.
 Contracts create trust.
 See whether "private enough" and "trustworthy enough for legal work" finally line up on GC AI.

 Your business moves fast.
 So should you.
-Join the 1,500+ in-house legal teams using GC AI.
+Join the 1,700+ in-house legal teams using GC AI.

 Frequently Asked Questions

-Is ChatGPT Private?
+Is ChatGPT Private by Default?

 ChatGPT is not private by default.
-The Free, Go, Plus, and Pro consumer tiers train on user conversations unless the user opts out, and OpenAI retains conversations on its servers for up to 30 days under its abuse-monitoring policy.
-Business and Enterprise workspaces do not train on customer data by default and offer Zero Data Retention on qualifying plans.
-Neither tier is built around the privilege bar in-house legal work demands.
+The Free, Go, Plus, and Pro tiers train on your conversations unless you manually toggle off "Improve the model for everyone" in Data Controls, and OpenAI retains conversations on its servers for up to 30 days even after deletion.

-Does ChatGPT Temporary Chat Stay Private?
+Is ChatGPT Temporary Chat Actually Private?

-Is ChatGPT Safe for Legal Work?
+Is ChatGPT Confidential Enough for Legal Work?